-In October 2010 and January 2011, the Company issued 6,885,000 shares and 1,615,000 shares of restricted common stock, respectively, at \$0.005 per share to its founders under the Founders Shares agreements.
+In October 2010 and January 2011, the Company issued 4,130,173 shares and 968,804 shares of common stock, respectively, with a purchase price of \$0.0083 per share to its founders under the Founder Shares agreements.
 Under the Founders Shares agreements, the Company has the right to repurchase the common stock which right lapses monthly in equal installments over four years.
 In order to vest, the holders are required to provide continued service to the Company.
 Upon vesting, the appropriate amounts are transferred from liabilities to additional paid in capital.
 If the holder of any unvested restricted common stock is terminated for any reason, the Company has the right to repurchase the unvested shares at the stockholder's original purchase price.
-As such, the shares subject to future vesting are not deemed outstanding for accounting purposes until the shares vest.
-In July 2012, one of the founders resigned from the Board of Directors.
-As such, 478,125 shares of common stock were repurchased by the Company for approximately \$2,000 in July 2012.
+As such, the shares subject to future vesting were not deemed outstanding for accounting purposes until the shares vested.
+In July 2012 and March 2014, the Company repurchased 286,817 and 239,952 shares of founders' common stock from founders at \$0.0083 per share, respectively.